 - No external censorship

 Several internal examiners

-If student is not qualified then qualification can be achieved by submission/re-submission of an individual project report equivalent to the group report no later than two weeks before the re-exam.
+If a student is not qualified then qualification can be achieved by submission/re-submission of an individual project report in lieu of a group report no later than two weeks before the re-exam.

-Individual oral examination (45 minutes) based on submitted report and full syllabus.
+Individual oral examination (30 minutes) based on submitted report and list of topics.